rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 Changelog:

 1. (November 10, 2019): Updated to include OSDI along with SOSP.
-2. (November 10, 2019): Updated to include additional information provided by ICFP chairs.
+2. (November 10, 2019): Updated to include [additional information](https://icfp20.sigplan.org/track/icfp-2020-papers#information-for-authors-of-accepted-papers) provided by ICFP chairs.
+3. (November 14, 2019): Updated to indicate that the [ICSE 2020 Diversity and Inclusion Plan](https://conf.researchr.org/attending/icse-2020/Diversity+and+Inclusion+Plan) has been updated to discuss visa issues.